 Treatment of Topical Steroid Withdrawal and Skin Atrophy

 Due to topical steroid withdrawal being an adverse effect to a pharmaceutical drug, it is only just being recognised a medical phenomena and not yet an illness.
-Because of there is, there is no cure, and treatment plans.
+Currently there is no cure or standardized medical treatment.
 The time it to takes to heal from topical steroid withdrawal is still unknown and is unique from person to person.

 Our Mission at TSW Assist